 Sexual Assault Remedies

-Everybody has the right to expect a life free from physical and sexual violence and attack.
+Everybody has the right to expect a life free from physical and sexual violence and assault.
 Unfortunately, some of us will encounter people who are capable of vicious cruelty.

 An act or acts of physical or sexual violence can overturn and devastate a person’s life.
 It can re-define it into the “before” and “after,” instigate feelings of shame and hopelessness, and cause withdrawal from friends and family, impacting education and employment.